-The contractual conditions for RCA insurance are established by Law no. 132/2017 – regarding the mandatory auto civil liability insurance for damages caused to third parties through vehicle and tram accidents (published in the Official Gazette on June 12, 2017 that became applicable 30 days after the date of publication) and by the regulations of the Financial Supervision Authority (A.S.F.), issued in its application, Norm no. 20/2017 on car insurance in Romania (applicable starting August 1, 2017).
+The contractual conditions for RCA insurance are set by Law no. 132/2017.
+This law addresses mandatory auto civil liability insurance.
+It covers damages caused to third parties by vehicle and tram accidents.
+The law was published in the Official Gazette on June 12, 2017.
+It became applicable 30 days after publication.
+The Financial Supervision Authority (A.S.F.) regulations also apply.
+These are outlined in Norm no. 20/2017 on car insurance in Romania.
+Norm no. 20/2017 became applicable on August 1, 2017.
 The form and content of the RCA contract are established by the regulations of the A.S.F.

-The contractual conditions for RCA insurance are established by Law no. 132/2017 – regarding the mandatory auto civil liability insurance for damages caused to third parties through vehicle and tram accidents (published in the Official Gazette on June 12, 2017 that became applicable 30 days after the date of publication) and by the regulations of the Financial Supervision Authority (A.S.F.), issued in its application, Norm no. 20/2017 on car insurance in Romania (applicable starting August 1, 2017).
+The contractual conditions for RCA insurance are set by Law no. 132/2017.
+This law addresses mandatory auto civil liability insurance.
+It covers damages caused to third parties by vehicle and tram accidents.
+The law was published in the Official Gazette on June 12, 2017.
+It became applicable 30 days after publication.
+The Financial Supervision Authority (A.S.F.) regulations also apply.
+These are outlined in Norm no. 20/2017 on car insurance in Romania.
+Norm no. 20/2017 became applicable on August 1, 2017.
 The form and content of the RCA contract are established by the regulations of the A.S.F.

 RCA contracts can be concluded for a period between one and 12 months, in multiples of one month, depending on the option of the insured.